 Student accommodation is still the cheapest form of housing outside the parental home and a popular alternative to rented flats.
-The average gross rent at the Studentenwerke is 256.25 euros per month.
+The average gross rent at the Studierendenwerke is 266.83 euros per month.

 In addition, most locations offer accommodation for the disabled, and specially furnished flats are also available for students with children.

 In addition to the low rent, students particularly appreciate the proximity to campus and university and the many social contact opportunities.
 The good facilities are also an argument.

 Use is clearly age-dependent.
 Halls of residence are especially important for first-year students.
 In many places, there are long waiting lists at the beginning of the winter semester.

 Almost two-thirds of German first-year students rate finding accommodation at the beginning of their studies as difficult or very difficult (HISBUS online survey).
 A quarter of them had to choose their first accommodation because they couldn't find anything else, didn't have time to search further or considered it a temporary emergency solution from the outset.